Skip to main content

 Red Flags

-• Lead with vague enthusiasm instead of event scope
+• Lead with vague enthusiasm instead of specifying event scope

-• Copy a template without naming event type or audience
+• Use a generic template without naming the event type or audience

 • Hide the hard parts: budgets, vendors, curfews, approvals

-• List tools you never used in real delivery
+• List tools you’ve never actually used in event delivery

 What convinces a hiring manager to call you